- Installing Jupyter

 flag is passed to the command line.

-To install a suitable version of pyppeteer, you can pip install
+To install a suitable version of playwright, you can pip install

 PDF conversion on a limited TeX environment#